 Note that this feature will not automatically work in soils with a ground value below 40; more so, it can only be used in All Metal mode.
 The manual Ground Balance can, however, be used in other detection modes.

-The Fisher F44 is lightweight, weighing only 2.35 pounds.
+The Fisher F44 metal detector is lightweight, weighing only 2.35 pounds.
 This super lightweight becomes handy when you’re hunting for several hours at a stretch.